Supporting a Survivor of Sexual Violence

 Use your voice, body language and facial expression to show warmth, belief and respect.
 Let them know that you care.
 It’s okay to say that you feel sad about what they have been through.

 Your friend may tell you in a flat emotionless way.
-Do not assume that she has no feelings or problems.
+Do not assume because of this, that she is not feeling sad, upset or scared.
 This may be a way of coping, and the only way she is able to talk about it at this stage.
 After telling you, try asking how she feels.
 If she cries, let her know that it’s okay to cry for as long as she needs to.

 Sometimes survivors feel panic or regret after speaking out.
 They may have kept the memories locked away by pretending it had never happened.
 They may feel overwhelmed by their feelings and try to take back what they’ve said.